ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layer-config.md

 *boolean*, only applies to file based layers that have the [rawData](#rawdata) property set

-Specifies if a layers raw data should be preserved after the layer is created.
-This type of layer does not have a server-based source to ask for the data again, so enabling caching will allow for reloads to occur.
-It will however double the memory footprint of the layer.
+Specifies if a layers raw data should be preserved on the config object after the layer is created.
+Using this will double the memory footprint of the layer.

 If missing, defaults to `false`.

+A scenario where this can be useful is a host page containing a collection of layer configuration objects and controls to allow users to add and remove these layer at whim.
+Without caching, the `rawData` will get erased after a first add and thus fail if removed and added again.

+Enabling caching will allow for layer reloads to occur.
+In most scenarios there is no reason to reload this type of layer (the data is static, and any load errors will typically recur on reload).

 ### colour